bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-12-newsletter.md

 - [LND v0.15.2-beta][] is a security critical emergency release that fixes a parsing error that prevented LND from being able to parse certain blocks.
-All users should upgrade.
+All users should upgrade. {% assign timestamp="35:04" %}

 - [Bitcoin Core 24.0 RC1][] is the first release candidate for the next version of the network's most widely used full node implementation.
-A [guide to testing][bcc testing] is available.
+A [guide to testing][bcc testing] is available. {% assign timestamp="38:14" %}

 ## Notable code and documentation changes